ivanearisty/obsidian/Classes + Uni/Linear Algebra/letter.md

 - Personally tackle code areas they’re avoiding (like basic error handling).
 - Ensure they deliver minimum QA for a deployable build.
 - Facilitate our dev-ops and manage our cloud resources.

-If you prefer, we can stop here and arrange a clean handoff.
+- Manage and deploy peripheral services (i.e. Webflow site).

 If you agree with the scoped role above, we should notify the team of the change and proceed.

 I hope I’m wrong, and that these features deliver the value we promise.
 My heart, however, isn’t aligned with our current strategy, and it wouldn’t be honest to keep the CTO title under those conditions.
 I’m offering the above to help you get this version over the line.